Search Docs by Keyword

 Linux using a terminal window

-idcommand on your Linux machine to determine your uid and gid, then enter the following commands (set username to your RC username and set uid and gid to your local account values):
+idcommand on your Linux machine to determine your local uid and gid, then enter the following commands (set username to your FASRC username and set uid and gid to your local account values):